-Consumer credit market, including loan-based crowdfunding (both peer-to-peer (P2P) and peer-tobusiness lending) has been regulated by the FCA since 1 April 2014.
-New rules set out in the Policy Statement created a new regulated activity of "operating an electronic system in relation to lending" (i.e. operating a loan-based crowdfunding platform) which aims to enhance the regulation of peer-topeer lending platforms which were not regulated under the previous Consumer Credit Act regime.
-The rules provide transitional relief for many of the requirements until 20 September 2014, and until April 2017 for the full capital requirements.
+Consumer credit market, including loan-based crowdfunding (both peer-to-peer (P2P) and peer-to-business lending) has been regulated by the FCA since 1 April 2014.
+Rules set out in the Policy Statement created a new regulated activity of "operating an electronic system in relation to lending" (i.e. operating a loan-based crowdfunding platform) which aims to enhance the regulation of peer-to-peer lending platforms that were not regulated under the previous Consumer Credit Act regime.